06naresh/Github_Action/README.md

 ## ⚙️ What’s Covered
 - Running jobs on different operating systems.
 - Using actions from the GitHub Marketplace.
-- Automating builds and tests.
+- Automating builds and tests
-- Setting up CI/CD pipelines.
+- Setting up CI/CD pipelines
-- Workflow triggers (push, pull request, schedule, etc.).
+- Workflow triggers (push, pull request, schedule, etc.)
-- Secrets and environment variables.
+- Secrets and environment variables

 ## 🎯 Purpose
 The goal of this repository is to **practice and demonstrate GitHub Actions** through simple, reproducible examples.